19 Best Tools To Spy On Your Competitors And See If They Copy You

-Smart people learn from others’ mistakes and achievements.
-This also holds true for brands willing to reach success, learning from their competitors’ experience.
+Smart people learn from other’s mistakes and achievements.
+This also holds true for brands willing to reach success, learning from their competitors’ experiences.

-A proper competitor analysis allows you to elicit their strengths and weaknesses as well as compete on link building and content strategies to overtake them and to develop your inbound marketing for more traffic and leads.
+Proper competitor analysis allows you to elicit their strengths and weaknesses as well as compete on link-building and content strategies to overtake them and develop your inbound marketing for more traffic and leads.

-So here you go, best tools and services that will help with competitor analysis and allow you to spy on your competitors and see if they copy you.
+So let’s spice things up a bit!
+Here are the best tools and services that will help you with doing competitor analysis and also allow you to spy on your competitors to see if they copy you.

 Also, you can use this service to find influencers and custom insights.
 A free 14-day trial is available, and you’ll be asked to choose one of three subscription plans afterward.
 Registration is simple: create an account on Mention, or connect with your social media accounts.

 More than 100,000 brands such as Panasonic, H&M, IKEA, and others work with Brand24 to monitor their own and competitors’ mentions as well as customer insights.

 Using this service, you will know who and where talks about competitors.
 You will analyse the quality of their feedback, see the sentiment they use to describe the experience with brands, and spot their problematic areas to avoid the same mistakes; also, you’ll see what influencers say about competitors and decide if you could work with them for your benefit.